mscottsewell/CascadeFields/QUICKSTART.md

 The compiled plugin will be located at:
 `CascadeFields.Plugin\bin\Release\net462\CascadeFields.Plugin.dll`

+**Important**: The plugin is strongly signed as required by Dataverse.
+The `CascadeFields.snk` key file must be present in the project directory for the build to succeed.

 ## 2. Prepare Your Configuration

 Choose or create a configuration JSON file: